When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 There are a lot of different floor plans, options, and specs that change between those models.
 That’s great news for customers who know exactly what they want and can customize their X-Plode to make it perfect for them.

-The boat has all of the standard features you’ve come to expect from a premium pontoon boat package.
-There’s plenty of drink holders, outlets, USB charging stations to go around.
+The boat has all the standard features you expect from a premium pontoon boat package.
+There are plenty of drink holders, outlets, and USB charging stations.
 Drinks and phones are quite important!

-You also have an interior that is going to feel like a party, I can’t imagine any guests or family members not feeling like they’re having fun while they’re out and riding around on the X-Plode.
+You also have an interior that will feel like a party; I can’t imagine any guests or family members not feeling like they’re having fun while out and riding around on the X-Plode.

-The construction matches all of this design work, you’ve got something here that really should last a long time.
+The construction matches all of this design work; you’ve got something here that should last a long time.

-When you get into the color packages that are available, you understand that this boat is designed to be one that is shown off – and show off a lot.
+When you consider the color packages available, you understand that this boat is designed to be shown off—often.

 Pros:

-Manitou has really built something great here.
-The design of this boat is unlike others out there on the marketplace and the custom finishes really add to that.
-You can match exterior colors with furniture colors and create something really spectacular.
+Manitou has built something great here.
+This boat’s design is unlike others on the marketplace, and the custom finishes really add to that.
+You can match exterior colors with furniture colors and create something spectacular.
 On top of that, this boat performs like a monster.

 You’ve got a ton of speed and handling that can’t be matched by other pontoon boats in this category.
-The number of floor plans they offer allow customers to customize this boat exactly the way they want.
-If you’re young and looking to have fun with a pontoon boat model, this one can’t be topped.
+The number of floor plans they offer allows customers to customize this boat exactly how they want.
+This one can’t be topped if you’re young and looking to have fun with a pontoon boat model.

 Cons:

-This is another model where price tag can start to become an issue.
-On top of that, I could see some people being a bit paralyzed by all of the options here.
-If you’re not an experienced boat owner, you may not know what you need and may need a bit more help through the purchasing decision.
+This is another model where the price tag can become an issue.
+I could also see some people being a bit paralyzed by all of the options here.
+If you’re not an experienced boat owner, you may not know what you need and may need more help purchasing.

 9. Sylvan M-Series

-Sylvan Marine is a company from the state of Indiana that has something interesting to bring to the pontoon boat market.
+Sylvan Marine is an Indiana company that offers something interesting to the pontoon boat market.

-This boat has a great mixture of luxury and performance that allows it to stand out as one of the best boating models in the industry right now.
+This boat’s excellent combination of luxury and performance makes it one of the best boating models in the industry right now.

-The M-Series can almost feel like a bit of a house on top of the water with such an amazing design with their seating, flooring, and even the countertop around the sink – it all feels like a floating home.
+With its amazing design, the M-Series can almost feel like a house on top of the water.
+Its seating, flooring, and even the countertop around the sink make it feel like a floating home.

-Even a group of all adults should feel comfortable and like they have enough space when navigating an M-Series boat.
-It’s designed with luxury in mind and they want you to feel relaxed no matter what you’re doing on board a Sylvan.
+Even a group of adults should feel comfortable and have enough space when navigating an M-Series boat.
+It’s designed with luxury in mind, and the designers want you to feel relaxed no matter what you’re doing on board a Sylvan.

-The driving helm is completely awesome, the look of it just inspires a luxurious feel and that the Captain is in full command.
+The driving helm is absolutely awesome.
+Its look inspires a luxurious feeling and a feeling that the Captain is in full command.

-On top of all of these luxury features, these M-Series boats can really crank up some horsepower.
-They’re fast and if you’re not prepared you’ll be a little overwhelmed by all of the power they’ve managed to put into this boat model.
+In addition to all of these luxury features, these M-Series boats can crank up some horsepower.
+They’re fast, and if you’re not prepared, you’ll be a little overwhelmed by the power they’ve managed to put into this boat model.

-The standard convenience features here like chargers, speakers, and radio stereo is all included.
+The standard convenience features here, like chargers, speakers, and radio stereo, are all included.

 The tables feel spacious enough with room for drinks, adding to the feel.

-The gas tank weighs in at over 50 gallons, and even though this is a high-powered bad boy, that still should be plenty of fuel for any trips you’re trying to take on this pontoon.
+The gas tank weighs over 50 gallons, and even though this is a high-powered bad boy, that should still be plenty of fuel for any trips you’re trying to take on this pontoon.

 Pros:

-The Sylvan M-Series boats are made with quite a bit of attention to detail to give their consumers a luxurious ride.
-The power and handling are both top-notch and you definitely get what you pay for here as far as a premium pontoon boat goes.
+The Sylvan M-Series boats are made with great attention to detail to give consumers a luxurious ride.
+The power and handling are top-notch, and you get what you pay for here as far as a premium pontoon boat goes.

 Cons:

 The main negative I have with this boat is more of a feeling than anything concrete.
-I’m not sure this boat model did enough to set itself apart from the other premium pontoon boats out there that all seem to have a specific purpose or goal in mind.
-I would recommend taking a look and seeing if you feel the same way that something almost feels missing here, even if I can’t quite put my finger on what it is.
+I’m not sure this boat model did enough to set itself apart from the other premium pontoon boats, which all seem to have a specific purpose or goal.
+I would recommend looking and seeing if you feel the same way—something almost feels missing here, even if I can’t quite pinpoint what it is.

 10. Premier Pontoons Encounter

-From Premier Pontoons, this “Encounter” model lets you get out into nature on the lake and see what fun you can encounter!
-That’s a simple premise, so let’s take a look across their boat to see how they did.
+From Premier Pontoons, this “Encounter” model lets you explore nature on the lake and see what fun you can encounter!
+That’s a simple premise, so let’s look across their boat to see how they did.

-All of the sitting areas feel really well-designed.
-You have a nice dinette kind of area with drink holders and wrap-around sitting space that families will feel comfortable sitting at.
+All of the sitting areas feel well-designed.
+There is a nice dinette-type area with drink holders and a wrap-around seating space where families will feel comfortable.

-They also have a few areas where you can really spread out and lounge out as opposed to just sitting down all the time.
-You can get really comfy on these boats and if you need to take a nap out in the sunshine, you should be able to do that on an Encounter.
+They also have a few areas where you can spread out and lounge out rather than just sitting down all the time.
+You can get comfy on these boats, and if you need to nap out in the sunshine, you should be able to do that on an Encounter.

-The driving helm area feels really nice and the displays are both powerful and intuitive at the same time.
-The GPS rests just to the left of the steering wheel for easy vision so you can see what’s going on without sacrificing any driving performance.
+The driving helm area feels nice, and the displays are powerful and intuitive.
+The GPS rests just to the left of the steering wheel for easy vision, so you can see what’s going on without sacrificing any driving performance.
 They designed mounts that way for cars, so it only makes sense that Premier would set their boat Captains up the same way.

-The performance of this boat is almost unbeatable.
-The boat turns and slices through the water with ease and has a lot of power to make that happen.
+This boat’s performance is almost unbeatable.
+It easily turns and slices through the water and has a lot of power to make that happen.

-The fuel tank capacity is quite large as well, so you know even with the powerful engines that you’re going to be full up for long enough to not be in any kind of danger.
+The fuel tank capacity is also quite large, so even with the powerful engines, you know you’ll be full up for long enough not to be in danger.

 At the end of the day, I like the spacious Encounter model from Premier Pontoons.